Nice strain, with interesting flavour to use during a day when you went to socialize, get stuff done with focus, or pursue creative ideas.

 Brings a creative energy.
 Little to no heaviness about it, so we will have the energy to act on your free-spirited ideas.

 For a sativa at 19% THC is was mellower that I was anticipating.
 The effects are very much cerebral.
 It has the electric brain tickle, but I feel this strain lacks the heart racing intensity that I often associate with the sativa label.
 In some ways I think even the CBD rich Mango Haze might have a more intense edge than this strain.
+This isn’t necessarily a bad thing though.
+Many avoid sativas because they are thought to be more likely to cause anxiety.
+Pedro’s Sweet Sativa, with it’s high levels of caryophyllene might actually be helpful for anxiety.
+My anxiety diagnosed wife was willing to test it out and decided she loved it.

 In my opinion the strength of this strain is how clear headed it leaves you in conjunction with promoting some good mood happiness.